 Herod the Great

-Herod built what is today called the "second temple" in Jerusalem, a replacement of sorts for the first temple which was destroyed by the Babylonians in 587 B.C.
-Herod also constructed a series of fantastic palaces at Masada.
+Herod built what is today called the Second Temple in Jerusalem, a replacement of sorts for the First Temple that had been destroyed by the Babylonians in 587 B.C.
+Herod also constructed a series of palaces at Masada.

 Rebellions against Rome

 "Five hundred and eighty thousand men were slain in the various raids and battles, and the number of those that perished by famine, disease and fire was past finding out … thus nearly the whole of Judaea was made desolate," Dio wrote.
 (Translation by Earnest Cary, from volume VIII of the "Loeb Classical Library" published in 1925).
-Archaeologists are still finding treasure hoards buried by people who lived during the rebellion.
+Archaeologists are still finding treasure hoards buried by people who lived during this rebellion.

 In the millennia afterward, the Jewish diaspora spread throughout the world.
 The modern state of Israel was established in 1948, with Jerusalem as its capital.

 The Israel Museum in Jerusalem holds many of the Dead Sea Scrolls and numerous artifacts from Israel's ancient and modern history.
 Archeologists plan to restart excavations at Masada in 2023 — more information on their finds and plans can be found on the excavation's website.